KhorallyPierre/KhorallyPierre/README.md

   </a>
 </p>

-Software Engineer.
-Reader of books.
+Software engineer.
+Avid novel reader.
 Plant mom.

 My name is Khorally Vhestah Pierre, browse my page to see my [language learning app](https://fluencykp.herokuapp.com/), and the many ways I will help your company overcome its own storms.